FlatQube Self Reported Market Cap Achieves $41.41 Million (QUBE)

 About FlatQube

 FlatQube’s total supply is 2,000,000 tokens and its circulating supply is 14,937,900 tokens.
-FlatQube’s official website is flatqube.io.
 FlatQube’s official Twitter account is @flatqube and its Facebook page is accessible here.
+The official website for FlatQube is flatqube.io.
 FlatQube’s official message board is flatqube.medium.com.

 FlatQube Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as FlatQube directly using U.S. dollars.
-Investors seeking to trade FlatQube should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy FlatQube using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as FlatQube directly using U.S. dollars.
+Investors seeking to acquire FlatQube should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase FlatQube using one of the exchanges listed above.

 Receive News & Updates for FlatQube Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FlatQube and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.